-Trinity House Vessel (THV) Patricia is the Trinity House flagship, one the fleet of lighthouse tenders that look after and service maritime navigation aids primarily around English and Welsh waters.
+Trinity House Vessel (THV) Patricia is the Trinity House flagship, one of the fleet of lighthouse tenders that look after and service maritime navigation aids primarily around English and Welsh waters.

 Built by Robb Caledon in Leith in 1982, her work includes refuelling offshore lights, maintenance, towing, buoy work, and wreck location and marking.

 The current Patricia is the third with that name.
 In 1994 she led the Royal Yacht Britannia at the D-Day 50th Anniversary Fleet Review.
 She is fitted with additional accommodation for the annual inspection voyages by the Trinity House Elder Brethren.
-When the Brethren are not aboard, this accommodation is available for the use of up to twelve passengers whilst THV Patricia undergoes her normal servicing duties.